opendaylight/docs/docs/developer-guide/developing-apps-on-the-opendaylight-controller.rst

       * - OpenDaylight Simultaneous Release
         - opendaylight-startup-archetype version

-      * - Sodium Development
+      * - Magnesium Development
-        - 1.2.0-SNAPSHOT
+        - 1.3.0-SNAPSHOT

 2. Update the properties values as follows.
 Ensure that the values for the groupId and the artifactId are in lower case.